jessicamenius/health_tracker/README.md

 ```
 As someone interested in nutrition and health
-I want to be able to add meals and snacks todaily tracker
+I want to be able to add meals and snacks to a daily tracker
-So that I can count calories and lose/gain weight
+So that I can count calories and lose/gain/maintain weight
 ```

 ## Instructions